CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 $$h_t \sim \mathrm{NegBinom}(n H(t), \phi)$$

-where the state population size $n$ is used to convert from per-capita hospitalization rate $H(t)$ to hospitalization counts.
+where the jurisdiction population size $n$ is used to convert from per-capita hospitalization rate $H(t)$ to hospitalization counts.

 Currently, we do not explicitly model the delay from hospital admission to reporting of hospital admissions.
 In reality, corrections (upwards or downwards) in the admissions data after the report date are possible and do happen.
 See [outlier detection and removal](#appendix-wastewater-data-pre-processing) for further details.